3DBull/VisuWeigh/docs/development.md

 ### Data

-Three datasets were used for evaluation.
-All three datasets were taken from data that was separated out from the training data by the day it was collected.
-This ensured that the data was not seen by the models during training.
+Two datasets were used for evaluation.
+Both datasets were taken from data that was separated out from the training data by the day it was collected.
+This ensured that any animals in the evaluation data had not been seen by the models during training.
 The evaluation data was also manually observed to ensure quality data gave an accurate representation of the models' performance.

 1. Easy
+   A set of data cleaned to ensure a clear image with a good standing pose of the animal that a human would find easier to asses.
+2. Hard
-   A set of data cleaned to ensure do
+   A set of data cleaned to ensure a single whole cow is in the image.

+The two sets were made mutually exclusive, therefore any data included in the easy set would not be found in the hard set.

 ### Metrics
 The two main evaluation components that are evaluated are: